IEEE Industry Advisory Board

 Blaise holds a B.S. in Mechanical Engineering from the Illinois Institute of Technology, and an MBA from DePaul University.

-Kirk Bresniker is Chief Architect of Hewlett Packard Labs and an Hewlett Packard Enterprise Fellow and Vice President.
-He joined Labs in 2014 to drive The Machine Research and Advanced Development program, leading teams across Labs and across HPE business units with the goal of demonstrating and evangelizing the benefits of memory-driven computing.
-His current focus is accelerating the transfer of technologies from The Machine research program in order to drive differentiating value into existing product categories as well as disruptive new offerings.
-Prior to joining Labs, Kirk was Vice President and Chief Technologist in the HP Servers Global Business Unit representing 25 years of innovation leadership.
+Kirk Bresniker is Chief Architect of Hewlett Packard Labs and a Hewlett Packard Enterprise Fellow and Vice President.
+He joined Labs in 2014 to drive The Machine Research and Advanced Development program, leading teams across Labs and across HPE business units with the goal of demonstrating and evangelizing the benefits of Memory-Driven Computing.
+His current focus is accelerating the transfer of technologies from The Machine research program in order to drive differentiating value into existing product categories as well as disruptive new offerings from Edge to Cloud.
+Prior to joining Labs, Kirk was Fellow, Vice President and Chief Technologist in the HP Servers Global Business Unit capping 25 years of innovation leadership in product development.

 Deborah "Deb" Dunie brings over 30 years of senior-level business experience through key executive positions with leading technology companies.
 Dunie retired in 2015 as Executive Vice President and Chief Technology Officer of CACI International, a worldwide information solutions and services provider.
 During her tenure at CACI she focused on driving the solutions/services portfolio and was instrumental in identifying and closing 18 mergers/acquisitions aligned to the corporate growth strategy.
 Dunie has demonstrated expertise in cyber security, cloud, mobility, data analytics, and intelligence.
 Widely quoted in industry publications, Dunie was featured as the cover story for Washington Technology “Tech Gurus” in May 2011 and in the Metropolitan Corporate Counsel Magazine, April 2017, “Special Section: Cybersecurity.”
 Throughout her career, Dunie focused extensively on developing corporate culture, leadership, talent, and succession planning.